Safe use of metal turning lathes

 Use of worn or damaged tools can result in tool failure and can become projectiles or create irregular or long cuttings that can lead to lacerations.

-Ensure worn or damaged tools are removed and not used.
+- Ensure worn or damaged tools are not used.

 Risk

-Employees can become entangled in exposed lead and feed screws when the lathe is in operation, particularly if the lathe is being used by a number of users with various levels of experience, for example, in a learning institution.
+Employees can become entangled in exposed lead and feed screws when the lathe is in operation, particularly if the lathe is being used by several users with various levels of experience.
+For example, in a learning institution.

 Where appropriate, ensure lead and feed screws are guarded.